-This past May I spent time perusing UGA’s (extensive) Special Collections Library archives through Special Collections Faculty Fellowship, which provides support for development of archives–centered pedagogy.
+This past May I spent time perusing UGA’s (extensive) Special Collections Library archives through the Special Collections Faculty Fellowship, which provides support for the development of archives–centered pedagogy.

-The Hargrett Rare Books and Manuscripts Collection was especially relevant (and bonus: librarian just happens to be a bit of a typofile and aficionado of early printing.)
+The Hargrett Rare Books and Manuscripts Collection was especially relevant (and bonus: the librarian happens to be a bit of a typofile and aficionado of early printing.)

-In the case of typography courses, working with the archives not only allowed the students to learn about historical classifications of typography in a tangible way, but helps address the seeming deficiency of familiarity physical artifacts and their tactile qualities (that seems to have developed from getting so much of their information digitally).
+In the case of typography courses, working with the archives not only allowed the students to learn about historical classifications of typography in a tangible way, but also helped address the seeming deficiency of familiarity with physical artifacts and their tactile qualities (that seems to have developed from getting so much of their information digitally).

 “This is the smallest letter in the world.”